-Located in northwest Washington between 16th Street and Georgia Avenue, the 113-acre Walter Reed Campus was one of the most famous military hospitals in the United States.
-The hospital opened its doors in 1909 to ten patients, and fourteen years later Gen. John J. Pershing signed the order creating the Army Medical Center.
-In 1951 the complex of 100 Georgian style buildings became known as the Walter Reed Army Medical Center.
+Located in northwest Washington between 16th Street and Georgia Avenue, the 113-acre Walter Reed Campus was one of the most famous military facilities in the United States.
+Its hospital opened its doors in 1909 to ten patients, and fourteen years later Gen. John J. Pershing signed the order creating the Army Medical Center.
+In 1951 the complex of 100 Georgian style buildings was designated the Walter Reed Army Medical Center.
 In its more than 100-year history the location provided medical care for members of the U.S. military and their families along with elected leaders, including members of Congress, the Vice President and President.

 - C100 Letter NCPC Engine Co 22